OrlandoAlPe/Playwright-Framework/README.md

   + Moved away from fixed timeouts.
 Instead, I utilized State-based Waiting (e.g., waiting for a specific button state or attribute change), which significantly reduced execution time.
 + Iframe & Tooltip Handling
   + Successfully managed Nested Iframes by chaining frameLocators and resolved tooltip "Strict Mode" violations by forcing mouse coordinates to $(0,0)$ to reset hover states between assertions.
++ CI/CD Stability
+  + Configured GitHub Actions to run in headless mode with a single worker to prevent resource contention on DemoQA’s server, ensuring consistent results in cloud environments.

 ---
 <h1>📂 Project Structure</h1>